 5. Secure your home if you need to leave due to damage.
 This includes turning off your gas, water and electricity and contacting your insurer with a number where you can be reached.

 As if dealing with a disaster wasn’t enough, property insurance claims place additional responsibility on your shoulders.
 The good news is that you don’t have to deal with a claim alone.
-At Murray + Murray, we’re deeply experienced in handling property damage claims.
-If you feel your claim isn’t being handled fairly or promptly, call a Murray + Murray attorney today at 1-855-269-4317.
+At Murray Law Group, we’re deeply experienced in handling property damage claims.
+If you feel your claim isn’t being handled fairly or promptly, call a Murray Law Group attorney today at 1-855-269-4317.
 We’re here to help.